Scottish Place Names

 - Sterling Castle - the inclusion of 'castle' in the name of this neighbourhood suggests a reference to Stirling Castle (seen below) in central Scotland, whether directly or in the form of a pun.

-Some of the following localities may also prove on further investigation to have a direct or indirect Scottish connection but these names are used in other parts of the British Isles as well:
+The names of some of the following localities may also prove on further investigation to have a direct or indirect Scottish connection but these names (many of which are purely descriptive in nature) are used in other parts of the British Isles as well:

-- Hermitage - there are places called Hermitage in Dumfries & Galloway, the Scottish Borders and the City of Edinburgh.
+- Hermitage - there are places called Hermitage in Dumfries & Galloway, the Scottish Borders (that's Hermitage Castle shown on the right) and the City of Edinburgh.
 However, Hermitage occurs even more frequently throughout England and is also found in Wales.

 - Kirkland Heights (Kirkland in Aberdeenshire, Dumfries & Galloway, East Renfrewshire, Falkirk, Fife, Moray, South Ayrshire and South Lanarkshire, with more than one occurrence of the name in some counties).
 There are in fact at least 50 places in the Lowlands of Scotland with Kirkland as part of the name, other examples being Kirklandhill in the Scottish Borders, East Lothian and South Ayrshire, and Kirkland Glen in North Ayrshire.
 Records of Kirkland as a family name in Scotland go back to the 13th century.
-However, Kirkland also occurs fairly commonly in northern England, especially in Cumbria where it is used just as frequently as in the neighbouring Scottish county of Dumfriesshire.
+However, Kirkland also occurs fairly commonly as a place name in northern England, especially in Cumbria where it is encountered just as frequently as in the neighbouring Scottish county of Dumfriesshire.
 Kirkland is a name of Norse (Viking) origin, meaning 'estate belonging to a church', 'kirkja' being the Viking word for church.
-Viking settlement resulted in thousands of place names in southern Scotland and northern England with 'kirk' as an element in the name.
+Viking settlement resulted in hundreds of place names in southern Scotland and northern England containing 'kirk' as an element in the name.
+As a family name, Kirkland is equally likely to be either Lowland Scottish or northern English.

 - Mary Browns Corner - there are numerous places in both Scotland and England that appear to be based on the family name of Brown.
 The surname Brown is very common in both countries, with surveys in the 1970s suggesting that it is the second most common family name in Scotland (after Smith) and the third most common in England (after Smith and Jones).